dwd/Metre/FAQ.md

 based on the minimum of the requested, and the minimum configured size.
 Allowable sizes are 1024, 2048 and 4096 - the latter is the default.

-Frustratingly, servers ask for low keylengths by default - OpenSSL asks for 1024, for example, even when it will cheerfully support higher.
+It may well be that the OpenSSL API used always asks for 1024 bits, mind...

 Example: